sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Thread Local

-`ThreadLocal` is a variable that each thread will have its own copy of the thread local variable.
+`ThreadLocal` is a variable where each thread will have its own copy of the thread local variable.
 Each thread can only access and modify its own copy of a thread local variable independently of other threads.